AlchazaR/VCE-shop/README.md

 PHP updates/inserts data in OpenCart database.

 Idea was to have online store that doesn't require any manual work.
-It was working almost a year.... because it was most interesting to write code, than make SEO work:)
+It was working almost a year.... because it was much more interesting to write code, than make SEO work:)